How to Restore a Database in SQL Server

 MSSQL Database Restore

-Restore a Database with Multiple Files
+Restoring a Database from Multiple Files

 -- Run Full database backup to local temp directory with compression

-BACKUP DATABASE [lemonadestand] TO DISK = N'c:\temp\lemonadestand_full_11082022_part1.bak', DISK = N'c:\temp\lemonadestand_full_11082022_part2' WITH COMPRESSION;
+DISK = N'c:\temp\lemonadestand_full_11082022_part2' WITH COMPRESSION;

 -- Drop the lemonadestand database